Last Updated on May 12, 2022 by Chris and Lindsay

 But if all you are looking for is one or two cups of coffee at a time then you have lots of options.

 We love our coffee in the morning (and sometimes in the afternoon!).
 But we aren’t usually interested in more than one 20 oz (big!) cup of coffee for each of us.
-Our Aeropress makes just enough for us with only 2 scoops of coffee and a kettle of water.
+Our Aeropress makes just enough for us with only 2 scoops of ground coffee and a kettle of water.

-Convenience?
+Convenience.
 How Easy is it to Use?